ahmedmfz/Abou_Naja_Expense/README.md

   - 404 (route/model), 405, 401, 403, 422 unified responses.
 - **OpenAPI** annotations on CRUD endpoints for auto docs.
 - **Pagination** to limit results and avoid timeouts or oversized responses, improving overall performance.
+- **An `ApiResponseHelper` is used to unify all backend API responses** (success and error) into a consistent JSON shape across the application.

 ## API Overview